-Tier I includes: share capital, proposed share capital increase, audited retained earnings as well as deduction of intangibles .
+Tier I includes: share capital, reserves, audited retained earnings as well as deduction of intangibles .

-Tier II includes: subordinated loan, revaluation reserves and any deductions needed to meet tier II capital limit
+Tier II includes: subordinated loan, revaluation reserves and any deductions needed to meet tier II capital limit.

-Tier II should be at a maximum of 50% of Tier I
+Tier II should be at a maximum of 50% of Tier I.